m-housh/swift-tca-loadable/README.md

 ### Usage
 -------------

-This package provides a basic loadable to use or to create a more specific view for your use case.
+This package provides a basic loadable view to use or to create a more specific view for your use case.

 We will start by creating an environment that implements the `LoadableEnvironment` protocol.